 These three sports - synchronized swimming, diving and water polo - are supervised and represented by the Fédération française de natation (FFN), which covers all disciplines, including speed swimming.

-Beyond the must-see swimming events, water sports are particularly popular at each edition of the Olympic Games.
-Diving, water polo or artistic swimming: discover these events for the Paris 2024 Olympics.
+Beyond the inevitable swimming events, water sports are particularly popular at every Olympic Games.
+Whether it's diving, water polo or artistic swimming, together we discover these events for the Paris 2024 Olympics.
 [Read more]

 A team sport combining swimming and ball games, water polo is a demanding discipline that can be practiced from the age of 5.
 In a match, two teams of seven players play against each other in four periods of eight minutes each.